islam-kamel/ik-hooks/README.md

   values with ease.
 - **useSocketEvent**: A hook for handling real-time data updates using WebSockets.
 Subscribe to specific events and receive updates in real-time and execute callback fn with args.
+- **useConfirm**: A hook for displaying confirmation dialogs to users.
+Prompt users to confirm or cancel an action before proceeding.
+- **useAsync** (experimental): A hook for handling asynchronous operations.
+Simplify the process of fetching data from APIs and displaying loading indicators while waiting for the response.

 _(More hooks to be added in future releases)_